• Home

 What causes exam stress

 For students, test anxiety can be an everyday occurrence.
 It can be helpful to define exam stress and its causes so that students can understand their emotions and regulate their anxiety levels with coping skills.
 Unfortunately, students preparing for exams may fail to recognize signs of stress.
-Common indicators include loss of contact with friends, sadness, feeling overwhelmed or unable to make decisions, being unmotivated or physical symptoms such as stomach aches, nail-biting, or fidgeting.
+Common indicators include loss of contact with friends, sadness, feeling overwhelmed or unable to make decisions, unmotivated, or physical symptoms such as stomach aches, nail biting, or fidgeting.
 These signs of anxiety can exacerbate the stress of taking tests by making students less motivated to study or prepare.
 But what causes these feelings?

 External pressure

 Many students are stressed out because of expectations from family members or teachers.
 Parents expect their children to do well on exams.
 Students are stressed because they are under pressure to perform well.
 Of course, parents would never knowingly heap pressure on their children, but it happens, and it can weigh heavily on some students.
-Good communication and seeking professional support if it is needed can help students manage external pressure.
+If needed, good communication and seeking professional support can help students manage external pressure.

 Internal pressure

 If you link your self-worth to your test scores, the pressure you put on yourself can lead to severe test anxiety.
-In many cases, a student’s grades on specific exams determine some aspects of their future studies and career.
+A student’s grades on specific exams often determine some aspects of their future studies and career.
 As a result, many students are stressed out because they fear making mistakes.

 Poor preparation

 Students will feel nervous and anxious as they enter the exam room if they do not believe they have thoroughly covered the reading material.
 Students should study thoroughly before the exam and not leave exam preparation to the last minute.
 Last-minute studying will exacerbate anxiety.
-Students who do not get enough sleep before an exam may also experience increased stress.
+Students not getting enough sleep before an exam may also experience increased stress.

 Ways to reduce exam stress